opencollective/txinfo/README.md

 The frontend will automatically generate a new Nostr user unless a `nostr_nsec` key is present in the local storage (so if you want to use your own nsec, just enter `localStorage.setItem("nostr_nsec", nsec);` in the browser console).

-For more explanation about the required attributes for the Nostr note, see [NIP-22](https://github.com/nostr-protocol/nips/blob/master/22.md) and [NIP-73](https://github.com/nostr-protocol/nips/blob/master/73.md).
+For more explanation about the required attributes for the Nostr note, see [NIP-73](https://github.com/nostr-protocol/nips/blob/master/73.md).

 To add metadata about an address: